 Patrick Raguenaud : The Man benind Grand Marnier

-Meet Patrick Raguenaud, Grand Marnier’s Master Blender, not once, but twice in two days is a privilege.
+Meet Patrick Raguenaud, Grand Marnier’s Master Blender (he is now retired, but still a brand ambassador), not once, but twice in two days is a privilege.
 The man, who goes around the world to talk about the famous cognac liqueur, comes from a family where you are passionate about cognac from Father to Son.
 Here is a summary of these two days alongside Mr. Raguenaud during his visit to Montréal.

 Montréal and Grand Marnier: Blended Together